-How to Choose and Purchase a Domain Name for Your Online Business
+How to Choose and Purchase the Perfect Domain Name

 Choosing a good domain name is both a business necessity and a mundane website design detail.
 However, it's important to get it right.
 Your reputation may be on the line, as well as market share in your niche, domain brand recognition, sales revenue, and profits, just to name a few.

 The point remains that selecting the right domain name is important, not a trivial matter.
 Otherwise, you may jeopardize a lot of hard work and the foundation of an otherwise promising online business.

 Where Do You Buy a Domain Name?

 There are essentially three (3) ways to purchase a domain name: